-- Get a large pot of water boiling and prep your veggies - potatoes first, then carrots, then the onion.
-Add them to the boiling water as you finish chopping them.
-Allow the veggies to boil - covered - for about 15 minutes, or until they are fork-tender.
+- BOIL: Get a large pot of water boiling and add the diced potatoes, carrots, and onions.
+Cover the pot and let the veggies boil for about 15 minutes or until they are fork-tender.

-- Pour your sauce back into the large pot and heat on high.
-Whisk the beer into the sauce and bring it to a boil.
-Allow to simmer, uncovered for 5 - 7 minutes or until your sauce reaches your desired consistency.
-Be sure to stir often as your sauce simmers.
-If it gets too thick, add a little more of the reserved liquid.
+- SIMMER: Pour your sauce back into the large pot and turn the heat to high.
+Whisk the beer into the sauce, cover, and bring it to a boil.
+Once boiling, remove the cover, turn the heat to medium-low, and let the sauce simmer for about 10 minutes or until your desired thickness is reached.
+If it gets too thick, add a little more water.

-- Stir in your cooked pasta, taste, and adjust seasonings as necessary.
-Serve in a big bowl sprinkled with Coconut Bac'n Salt!
+- SERVE: Then, taste and adjust your seasonings as needed.
+Stir in your cooked pasta, taste/adjust again.
+Serve in a big bowl or pretzel bowl sprinkled with vegan bacon!